-GPU (Turing microarchitecture), using version 10.1 of the CUDA library.
-Note that the latest Ampere GPUs require CUDA version 11 in order to utilize the latest numerical features such as the TensorFloat-32 numerical type.
+40GB GPU.
+We used version 10.1 of the CUDA library on the machines equipped with the Volta and Turing cards, and version 11.1 on the machines equipped with the A100 GPU, as GPUs based on the Ampere microarchitecture require at least version 11 of the CUDA library in order to utilize the latest numerical features such as the TensorFloat-32 numerical type.
 Some graphic cards designed for intensive graphic processing workloads such as video gaming, computer-aided design, or computer-generated imagery, also include tensor cores: all the GPUs in the GeForce 20 and Quadro RTX series are based on the Turing microarchitecture, and those in the recently announced GeForce 30 series are based on the Ampere microarchitecture.
 We do not consider this wealth of different graphic cards here, as our focus is on the NVIDIA hardware that is present in the supercomputers in the TOP500 list and target scientific computing applications.
 We stress, however, that the ideas we employ are very general and can be exploited to understand the numerical features of any hardware accelerator based on operations of the form (2).